 Are you being harassed?
 Do you need it to stop?

-Harassment is a "course of conduct" which causes the victim(s) to suffer alarm, anxiety and/or distress.
+Harassment is a "course of conduct" which causes the victim(s) to suffer alarm, anxiety and/or distress and which the perpetrator knows - or ought to know - amounts to harassment.
+The legal threshold is quite high.
 It is behaviour which – taken as a whole - is oppressive, rather than simply annoying or irritating.
 A "course of conduct" means two or more events, although in most cases there will be a long history of harassment.

 Harassment takes many guises.
 It might involve a combination of physical stalking, online trolling, unwanted phone calls, letters, texts and/or emails.
 The conduct might include the malicious publication of abusive content online and/or a more general campaign of hatred.
 In many instances the perpetrator will be a former partner or an embittered ex-employee.
 Harassment may be committed against a group of people (e.g. a workforce or a family).